This information will explain how you can prevent developing pressure ulcers.

 - Cut or open

 Tell your doctor or nurse if you are concerned about the health of your skin.
-They will work with you and give you more suggestions to help prevent pressure ulcers or sores.
+They will work with you and give you more suggestions to help prevent pressure ulcers.